 Okay, here’s my honesty right from the start.
 These lactation cookies alone will NOT increase your milk supply.
 I wish eating a bunch of oatmeal chocolate chip cookies was all it takes – but it’s not.
 Eating the right foods, taking supplements, adding pumping sessions and nursing sessions – ALL of this is part of the milk supply story.
 But, if chocolate chip treats might help?
 Well then sign me up!

-Who is The Labor Mama and Why Am I Here?
+But first – Who is The Labor Mama and Why Am I Here?

 Hey friend!
 I’m Lo – also known around here and social media as The Labor Mama.
-I’ve spent my nursing career in labor, delivery, and postpartum, have birthed 3 of my own babies, have labored thousands of mamas at the bedside, have taught hundreds of students online, and have even delivered a few speedy little babies with my bare hands (oops).
+I’ve spent my nursing career in labor, delivery, and postpartum, have birthed 4 of my own babies, have labored thousands of mamas at the bedside, have taught thousands of students online, and have even delivered a few speedy little babies with my bare hands (oops).

-Here at TLM, I offer online birth classes to empower you the way everyone should be.
-The education + support I offer gives you experience, evidence, and empathy; you’re getting all of my years of “clinical” RN knowledge, beautifully combined with my real experiences as a mama and a nurse.
-These are not your hospital birth classes (those won’t do it, I promise), and honestly, birth doesn’t follow a textbook or protocol anyway – you need to know so much more than that.
+Here at TLM, I offer online classes about birth, postpartum, newborn care, and breastfeeding to empower you the way everyone should be.
+The education + support I offer gives you experience, evidence, and empathy; you’re getting all of my years of “clinical” RN knowledge, honestly combined with my real experiences as a mama and a nurse.
+These are not your average hospital classes (those won’t do it, I promise), and honestly, birth, postpartum, and breastfeeding don’t follow a textbook or protocol anyway.
+You need to know so much more than that!

 If you want to connect with me further, head to Instagram.
 There are hundreds of thousands of us over there learning together daily.